-Other than COVID-19, there are no events that are material to the operation of the club that have occurred since the reporting date.
+Events after the reporting date There are no events that are material to the operation of the club that have occurred since the reporting date.

-24. Approval of financial statements
+24. Approval of the financial statements

-The directors approved the financial statements on 20 May 2020.
+The directors approved the financial statements on 28 May 2021.